RiqiangGao/GDP-HMM_AAPMChallenge/README.md

 # Disclaimer

-The resources and information provided in this challenge are based on research results and for research purposes only.
-Future commercial availability cannot be guaranteed.
+- The resources and information provided in this challenge are derived from research findings and are intended solely for research purposes.
+Commercial availability in the future is not guaranteed.

+- The radiotherapy plans used in this study are not clinically approved.
+The concept of "Plan Quality" may vary between institutions and individual planners, and should be considered subjective.
+While the dataset is valuable for training and validating AI models from a computational standpoint, it is the responsibility of the user to thoroughly evaluate the data before applying it to any clinical or research studies.

 #